ajiang-xyz/ajiang-xyz/README.md

 # Hi 👋, I'm Alex

-✏ I'm currently researching Pixel Value Differencing steganography and [creating my own RGB variants](https://github.com/ajiang-xyz/PVD-Steganography) of the original algorithm.
+✏ I'm currently writing my own text editor in node, html, and css (without abusing a deprecated yet still unremoved html attribute: content-editable).
+The code is currently private as I want the repo to contain working, non-prototypical code.

+I've halted progress on my [Pixel Value Differencing steganography project](https://github.com/ajiang-xyz/PVD-Steganography), but I may pick it back up in the near future.

 ❔ Currently interested in cybersecurity, neuroscience, finance, and psychology